datopian/tech.datopian.com/next-gen/README.md

 In addition, and even more importantly, the microservices approach brings major benefits in:

 1. **Scalability**: dramatically easier and cheaper to scale up -- and down -- in size *and* complexity.
 Size-wise this is because you can replicate individual services rather than the whole application.
 Complexity-wise this is because monolithic architectures tend to become "big" where service-oriented encourages smaller lightweight components with cleaner interfaces.
 This means you can have a much smaller core making it easier to install, setup and extend.
 It also means you can use what you need making solutions easier to maintain and upgrade.
 2. **Reliability**: easier (and cheaper) to build highly reliable, high availability solutions because microservices make isolation and replication easier.
-For example, in a microservice architecture a problem in CKAN's harvester won't take down your portal because they run in separate containers.
+For example, in a microservice architecture a problem in CKAN's harvester won't impact your main portal because they run in separate containers.
 Similarly, you can scale the harvester system separately from the web frontend.
-3. **Extensibility**: much easier to create and maintain extensions because they are more decoupled with cleaner interfaces.
+3. **Extensibility**: much easier to create and maintain extensions because they are a decoupled service and interfaces are leaner and cleaner.
 4. **Flexibility** aka "Bring your own tech": services can be written in any language so, for example, you can write your frontend in javascript and your backend in Python.
 In a monolithic architecture all parts must be written in the same language because everything is compiled together.
 This flexibility makes it easier to use the best tool for the job.
 It also makes it much easier for teams to collaborate and cooperate and fewer bottlenecks in development.

 ASIDE: decoupled microservices reflect the "unix" way of building networked applications.
-As with the "unix way" in general, whilst this approach better -- and simpler -- in the long-run, in the short-run it often demands a substantial amount of foundational work (those Unix authors were legends!) and is, at least initially, more resource demanding and more complex infrastructurally and so more appropriate for high end applications (not every one was Amazon!).
-This is why it took a while to get adoption and it is only really now that we have robust, easy to use microservices for the "masses".
+As with the "unix way" in general, whilst this approach better -- and simpler -- in the long-run, in the short-run it often needs sustantial foundational work (those Unix authors were legends!).
+It may also be, at least initially, more resource intensive and more complex infrastructurally.
+Thus, whilst this approach is "better" it was not suprising that it was initially used for for complex and/or high end applications e.g. Amazon.
+This also explains why it took a while for this approach to get adoption -- it is only in the last few year that we have robust, lightweight, easy to use tooling and patterns for microservices -- "microservices for the masses" if you like.

 In summary, the Next Gen approach provides an essential foundation for the continuing growth and evolution of CKAN as a platform for building world-class data portal and data management solutions.